Retirement Calculators

 - Apply federal brackets to ordinary taxable income

-- Stack LTCG on top of ordinary income and apply 0% / 15% / 20% rates by threshold
+- Stack LTCG on top of ordinary income and apply preferential LTCG rates by threshold

-- Apply state brackets to all taxable income (state treats LTCG as ordinary)
+- Apply state brackets to state-taxable income (state treats LTCG as ordinary; Social Security benefits are excluded)

 - Compute payroll taxes on earned income only